-The Final Permit Documents include lighting plans.
+The Final Permit Documents include lighting plans and Dark Sky compliant.
 After consideration of the record, the comments of the public and the Town's peer reviewers, committees and departments, the Board finds that the Project meets the design guidelines of ZBL Section 6B5.6.